Letters to Laugh-In: Format

 Home viewers mailed their jokes to the program, for which they were paid $2.00.
 Their jokes were read aloud by a panel of four celebrities – two of them Laugh-In regulars.
 Each joke was rated on a scale of minus-100 to plus-100 by a randomly selected audience panel.

 "Morgul, the friendly Drelb" (who Owens always referred to on Laugh-In, but who was seen only two or three times) would hand Owens the categories for each round, in the form of a hand or puppet reaching through the top of the podium, usually with added sound effects.

+For the program tapings, the show's band of three musicians, which included Laugh-In's musical coordinator, Russ Freeman, all wore the yellow rain jackets and hats which had been worn as costumes by various characters as joke links on Rowan & Martin's Laugh-In.

 The highest- and lowest-rated jokes each day won the viewers a prize.
 Trips were awarded for the highest-rated Joke-of-the-Week (such as a trip to Hawaii), while the lowest-rated joke-of-the-week won a trip to "beautiful downtown Burbank".
 A grand prize (a 1969 convertible) was awarded for the highest-rated joke of the entire 13-week run (see below).

 One particularly notable joke from the program asked the question, "What's the difference between a sigh, a car, and a jackass?"
 When the other person answered that he didn't know, the questioner said, "A sigh is 'oh dear,' and a car is 'too dear.'"
 When pressed "What's a jackass?", the questioner responded, "You, dear."

 The eventual Grand Prize-winning entry was a joke read by actress Jill St. John: "What do you get when you cross an elephant with a jar of peanut butter?
 A 500-pound sandwich that sticks to the roof of your mouth!"